bertvv/ansible-role-bind/README.md

 # Ansible role `bind`

-An Ansible role for setting up BIND ISC as a master DNS server for a single domain.
+An Ansible role for setting up BIND ISC as an authoritative DNS server for a single domain.
 Specifically, the responsibilities of this role are to:

 - install BIND
 - set up the main configuration file